 Keep a supply of healthy snacks on you so that you’re always prepared.
-It is far better to have some snacks in your bag than going to the nearest convenience store or vending machine where only unhealthy options are available.
+It is far better to have some snacks in your bag than go to the nearest convenience store or vending machine where only unhealthy options are available.

 What are some healthy snacks you can slip into your bag?
-Grabbing a fruit at home is the easiest but if you’re away from home and looking for snacks, choose mini packets of nuts or sunflower seeds, energy bars, low fat cheese sticks, rye bread and cream cheese, or a low-fat yoghurt cup.
+Grabbing a fruit at home is the easiest but if you’re away from home and looking for snacks, choose mini packets of nuts or sunflower seeds, energy bars, low-fat cheese sticks, rye bread and cream cheese, or a low-fat yoghurt cup.

-Choose fibre and protein over all else:
+Choose fibre and protein over all else

 If you are trying to cut down on calories and are tired of figuring out what are healthy snacks for you, choose foods high in fibre and protein.
 This is because both of them have the highest satiety value which means they keep you full for longer.
-If your snacks keep you full, you’re not likely to eat a lot and you won’t overeat at meal time.
+If your snacks keep you full, you’re not likely to eat a lot and you won’t overeat at mealtime.

 What are some healthy snacks that are high in fibre and protein?
 Try these:

 - Baked chickpeas

 - Fruits and nuts